 The following limitations apply when copying log entries:

-This feature isn't available in the Cloud Console or Logging API; use the
+This feature isn't available in the Google Cloud console; use the gcloud CLI as described.

 You can copy logs to Cloud Storage buckets only; other destinations aren't available.

 Before you begin

 Before you get started with copying logs, do the following: